bypasslane/android-code-challenge/README.md

 ## Technical Requirements
 * Your Application should compile on Android Studio 3.6.3 or newer.
 * Your application should run on Android 7.1.2 and newer.

-## Note from the Team
-We're excited that you're considering working with us.
-We really hope that you choose to dedicate a few hours of your time to completing this challenge.
-We want to be transparent about what we're looking for at this stage of the interview process in hopes that we can be efficient with your time.

-**In this challenge, we want to see how you think about architecting applications.**
-- What classes do you choose to build and what are their responsibilities?
-- What tools and techniques do you use and why?
-- How do you ensure that your system meets the requirements of the challenge?
-- Have you set the project up in a way that others could easily jump in and add additional functionality?

-We `will not` be evaluating your layouts, animations, nor anything else related to aesthetics of the app on-screen as part of this challenge.

-We `will not` be evaluating your level of gradle build wizardry as part of this challenge.

 ## Questions
 Contact the proctor of your test if you have any questions or feedback about this challenge.